-German-Belgian actress Ria Jende (1898-?) was a star and producer of the silent German cinema.
-She appeared in 40 films, before she married and retired.
+German-Belgian actress Ria Jende (1896-1948) was a star and producer of the silent German cinema.
+She appeared in more than 40 silent entertainment films before she married an industrialist and retired.

 German postcard by Photochemie, Berlin, no. K.3239.
 Photo: Alex Binder.